rosehanuy/maine-forest/README.md

 ![oak](/images/Oak_choropleth.png)

-This brief analysis illustrates how the known warming climate in Maine has already resulted in dramatic changes in the species composition of its forests.
-Temperate species are becoming more prevalent in the state, while boreal species are 'migrating' northward or disappearing all together.
+This brief analysis illustrates how the known warming climate in Maine has already resulted in changes in the species composition of its forests.
+Some temperate species are becoming more prevalent in the state, while some boreal species are 'migrating' northward or disappearing all together.